jjmilburn/jjmilburn.github.io/_posts/2018-04-09-IOT-Security-Questions.md

 **[Security through Obscurity](https://stackoverflow.com/questions/533965/why-is-security-through-obscurity-a-bad-idea)**

-These bullets draw out risks inherent in the system design, usually related to 'features' that
+These bullets draw out risks inherent in the system design, usually related to 'features' that are added for convenience in debugging or testing.
+If left in the system after release, these can represent a major security flaw.

 * Are there 'maintenance/test modes' that provide privileged access to the system, accessible without any unit-specific authentication?